csm-aut/csm/README.md

 # CSM Server

 CSM Server is an automation and orchestration framework for IOS-XR devices.
 It provides the ability to simultaneouly deploy IOS-XR software or SMUs across multiple routers in a scheduled manner through a simple point and click Web interface.
-It leverages the Accelerated Upgrade Tool (AUT) to automate and relieve customers of having to perform tedious and maual install steps themselves.
+It provides the automation to relieve customers of having to perform tedious and maual install steps themselves.

 # Getting the Latest Code